 The entire Town of Mendocino and most of Mendocino Headlands State Park are located within the California coastal zone.
-Within the Town boundaries, the kinds, intensities, and locations of the use of land and water are governed by the State goals, policies, and procedures of the \to California Coastal Act of 1976, as amended (Division 20, Public Resources Code), in addition to the California Constitution, United States Constitution, and other applicable local, State state, and federal laws.
-Among the other conservation and development laws that apply to the Town are the \text{\text{California}} Planning and Zoning Laws (Title 7, Division 1, Government Code), the statutes that govern the California Department of Parks and Recreation (Public Resources Code Section 5001 et seq.), the State Coastal Conservancy Act, as amended (Division 21, Public Resources Code), the Americans with Disabilities Act, as amended ("ADA", 42 U.S.C.
-12101 et seq.), and the adopted Mendocino County General Plan and \ Mendocino Zoning Code=as specifically referenced in the certified Mendocino Town Local Coastal Program.
-The Coastal Commission Local Coastal Program ("LCP") Implementation Regulations (Title 14, California Code of Regulations, Section 13500 et seg.), the California Environmental Quality Act, as amended (\to "CEQA", Division 13, Public Resources Code), and the CEQA Guidelines (\(\frac{14}{2}\) Title 14, California Code of Regulations, Section 15000 et seq.) respectively provide additional requirements for LCP preparation, amendment, and implementation, and for development project environmental review.
+Within the Town boundaries, the kinds, intensities, and locations of the use of land and water are governed by the State goals, policies, and procedures of the $\left[+ \right]$ California Coastal Act of 1976, as amended (Division 20, Public Resources Code), in addition to the California Constitution, United States Constitution, and other applicable local, State state, and federal laws.
+Among the other conservation and development laws that apply to the Town are the $\left[+ \right]$ California Planning and Zoning Laws (Title 7, Division 1, Government Code), the statutes that govern the California Department of Parks and Recreation (Public Resources Code Section 5001 et seq.), the State Coastal Conservancy Act, as amended (Division 21, Public Resources Code), the Americans with Disabilities Act, as amended ("ADA", 42 U.S.C.
+12101 et seq.), and the adopted Mendocino County General Plan and \mathbb{H} Mendocino Zoning Code as specifically referenced in the certified Mendocino Town Local Coastal Program.
+The Coastal Commission Local Coastal Program ("LCP") Implementation Regulations (13500 et seq.), the California Environmental Quality Act, as amended (1) "CEQA", Division 13, Public Resources Code), and the CEQA Guidelines (1) Title 14, California Code of Regulations, Section 15000 et seq.) respectively provide additional requirements for LCP preparation, amendment, and implementation, and for development project environmental review.
 Pursuant to CEQA, the Coastal Commission certification review of a LCP or LCP Amendment constitutes the functional equivalent of environmental review; County adoption of the LCP or LCP Amendments is exempt from CEQA.